 B-5 $325.00 blonde or regular, west of the Rockies $333.00

 After Frixo left the Epiphone Company in 1949 Orphie sought help from the C.G.
 Conn Company based in Elkhart, Indiana.
 Conn’s relationship went back to the 1920’s when Continental distributed Epiphone Recording banjos.
-Orphie granted distribution rights in some territories to Continental and some degree of control.
+Orphie granted distribution rights in some territories to Conn and some degree of control.
 Orphie did retain ownership of Epiphone but the exact financial arrangement was never known.
-Mounting pressure to unionize prompted Conn to move the Epiphone manufacturing from Manhattan to Philadelphia in 1953.
-Many of Epiphone craftsmen refused to move from New York and they remained to become the backbone of the newly formed Guild Company in New York.
-The few skilled workers in Philadelphia plant referred to the less skilled workers as butchers.
+Mounting pressure to unionize prompted Conn to move a part of the the Epiphone manufacturing from Manhattan to Philadelphia around April 1952.
+Many of Epiphone's craftsmen of Italian origin refused to move from New York and they remained to become the backbone of the newly formed Guild Company on October 24th, 1952.
+The few skilled workers in the Philadelphia plant referred to the less skilled workers as butchers.
 Without skilled craftsmen and without a dynamic personality in the leadership position, Epiphone was fast becoming a ghost company.